Greenhouse gas emissions from wetlands: Ebullition

 Ebullition refers to the sudden release of bubbles of methane into the air.
-These bubbles occur as a result of methane building up over time in the soil, forming pockets of methane gas.
+These bubbles occur as a result of aquatic methane building up over time in the soil, forming pockets of methane gas.
 As these pockets of trapped methane grow in size, the level of the soil will slowly rise up as well.
-This phenomenon continues until so much pressure builds up that the bubble "pops," transporting the methane up through the soil so quickly that it does not have time to be consumed by the methanotrophic organisms in the soil.
+This phenomenon continues until so much pressure builds up that the bubble "pops," transporting the aquatic methane up through the soil so quickly that it does not have time to be consumed by the methanotrophic organisms in the soil.
 With this release of gas, the level of soil then falls once more.

 Ebullition in wetlands can be recorded by delicate sensors, called piezometers, that can detect the presence of pressure pockets within the soil.
 Hydraulic heads are also used to detect the subtle rising and falling of the soil as a result of pressure build up and release.
 Using piezometers and hydraulic heads, a study was done in northern United States peatlands to determine the significance of ebullition as a source of methane.
-Not only was it determined that ebullition is in fact a significant source of methane emissions in northern United States peatlands, but it was also observed that there was an increase in pressure after significant rainfall, suggesting that rainfall is directly related to methane emissions in wetlands.
+Not only was it determined that ebullition is in fact a significant source of methane emissions in northern United States peatlands, but it was also observed that there was an increase in pressure after significant rainfall, suggesting that rainfall is directly related to aquatic methane emissions in wetlands.